 - Chemical and refinery process control

-You will find these flanges in oil and gas, steam, and power generation industries.
-The design uses a metallic ring gasket compressed into a machined groove, creating a robust metal-to-metal seal.
+You will find RTJ facings in high-pressure and high-temperature services, especially in oil and gas, steam, and power generation.
+The seal is created when a metallic ring gasket is compressed into a machined groove, producing a robust metal-to-metal sealing system.

 | Characteristic/Application | Description |